There’s Something Wrong With Me

 I’m thorough.
 When something catches my interest I go too deep and come back with more than anybody wanted.
 You can tell the exact moment people stop listening.
 Their faces don’t change much, but something shuts.

 I remember everything.
 Dates.
 Conversations.
 Small humiliations in perfect order.
-People say you have a great memory in the same tone they’d use for you have a knife.

 I don’t sleep.
 I just...am.